ddproxy/eslint-config-proxy/README.md

-# Entercom JavaScript Style Guide
+# Biased JavaScript Style Guide

 *A biased but reasonable approach to JavaScript*